timdoherty/front-end-test-driven-development-v2/README.md

 - Verify that your state is correctly mapped to your component props
 - Verify that the correct action(s) are dispatched in response to user activities
 - Repeat the TDD cycle

+## Step 4

+### Recap: What did we learn?
+- Testing containers requires additional plumbing
+- Introduction to mocks

+### Objective
+Now that we can search for videos we need somewhere to store our search results.
+Let's design and build out our state for these results

+### TODO:
+- High level test cases written in plain english (BDD-style)
+- Repeat the TDD cycle